JesraAli/Lunatic-Fairy/README.md

 # Lunatic Fairy
-Lunatic Fairy is an in development single player 2D shooter game, written in C using Simple DirectMedia Layer 2 (SDL2).
+Lunatic Fairy is an in development 2D shooter game, written in C using Simple DirectMedia Layer 2 (SDL2) and ENet libraries.

+It features a single-player mode and a two-player mode using a server-client connection.

-The game is based off a popular japanese bullet-hell video game.
+The game is inspired by a popular japanese bullet-hell video game.

 <img src="https://github.com/JesraAli/Lunatic-Fairy/blob/main/img/trailer.gif" width="630" height="480"/>